 Carte Blanche by Jeffrey Deaver

-The story starts in Serbia where Irishman Niall Dunne is trying to derail a cargo train, causing a massive chemical spill.
-After Bond thwarts the plan, he investigates a Recycling consortium which may have ties to the train incident.
+Irishman Niall Dunne attempts to derail a cargo train in Serbia, causing a massive chemical spill.
+Bond investigates a recycling consortium that may have ties to the train incident.
 Green Way International is run by Severen Hydt, an enigmatic man with oddly long fingernails and strange desires for death and decay.
 In a page-turning sequence, Bond investigates an abandoned UK hospital ready for demolition by Hydt's company and gets caught in the crushing blast.
 He follows Hydt to Dubai and meets up with old friend CIA agent Felix Leiter.
 They learn of an impending attack with devastating casualties and tail Hydt and the Irishman to South Africa.
-Bond impersonates a Seth Efricen millionaire and begins working with Hydt to discover his ultimate plan.
+Bond impersonates a 'Seth Efrican' millionaire and begins working with Hydt to discover his ultimate plan.

 There is also a side story about Bond's search for the truth about his family.
 Were his parents spies as well?
 Some questions are answered in ways that build nicely on the Bond character.

-If you imagine a Bond novel to be full of intrigue, action, exotic locales, and clever thinking ~ You'd be right, and not disappointed in Carte Blanche.
+If you imagine a Bond novel to be full of intrigue, action, exotic locales, and clever thinking, you'd be right, and not disappointed in Carte Blanche.

 If you like action, this is a Bond book to read.